1983 Stanley Cup Final

 The Oilers would credit the Islanders' subdued post-series locker room celebration—focused more on putting ice packs on their various injuries—as teaching them the level of sacrifice and dedication needed to be champions.
 The Oilers would go on to win four Stanley Cups in the next five seasons—and five overall by 1990.

-The 1983 Finals was the only time between 1982 and that the Stanley Cup wasn't presented in Western Canada.
+The 1983 Final was the only time between 1982 and that the Stanley Cup wasn't presented in Western Canada.

-Paths to the Finals
+Paths to the Final

-Edmonton defeated the Winnipeg Jets 3–0, the Calgary Flames 4–1, and the Chicago Black Hawks 4–0 to advance to the Finals.
+Edmonton defeated the Winnipeg Jets 3–0, the Calgary Flames 4–1, and the Chicago Black Hawks 4–0 to advance to the Final.
 In eliminating Winnipeg, Calgary, and Chicago, the Oilers had won 11 of 12 games and had outscored their opponents 74–33, averaging over six goals a game and setting 16 scoring records in these three rounds.
-The 1983 Finals marked sixty years since an Edmonton team had last contested the Stanley Cup.
+The 1983 Final marked sixty years since an Edmonton team had last contested the Stanley Cup.
 The 1923 Edmonton Eskimos WCHL team played the NHL's Ottawa Senators in the 1923 Stanley Cup Final, held in Vancouver.
 Ottawa won the two-game, total-goals series.

-New York defeated the Washington Capitals 3–1, the New York Rangers 4–2, and the Boston Bruins 4–2 to reach the Finals.
+New York defeated the Washington Capitals 3–1, the New York Rangers 4–2, and the Boston Bruins 4–2 to reach the Final.